 Because I’ve always lacked this connection to people and my family, I find it hard to understood why people get upset by such things as their parents getting a divorce or splitting up: they’ve not stopped being your parents, and they shouldn’t have to be in an unhappy marriage building resentment for each other just for their children, especially when they’re no longer actually children anymore, but adults who are seeing their parents break up.
 Why does this bother people so much?

 There’s a lot I don’t get about attachments between people, and it’s unlikely I’ll ever feel what it’s like.
 Although I hope I’m wrong because I would like to have children one day.

 Has anyone else with attachment problems found that this disappeared in regards to the children they’ve had, that they were able to form a healthy attachment to their kids?

 As always, leave your feedback in the comments section below.
-Also, feel free to share your experiences attachments and if you like the ‘The Good Doctor’ in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter.
-Lastly, if you’d like to support my blog then you can make a donation of any size here.
+Also, feel free to share your experiences with attachments and if you like the ‘The Good Doctor’ in the comments section below as well.
+If you want to stay up-to-date with my blog, then sign up to my below.
+Lastly, if you’d like to support my blog then you can make a donation of any size below also.
 Until next time,